xrootd/howto/docs/ec/admintasks.md

 Damaged file here referes to files that lost a zip file due to disk or data server failure.
-Note that if a EC is configured as `n + m`, then each server will at most host one of this `n + m` zip file.
+Note that if a EC is configured as `n + m`, then each server will at most host one of those `n + m` zip file.
 This zip file is stored on one of file systems/disks on that server.

-A damaged file is still available because there is still `n + m -1` zip files.
+A damaged file has a degradated level of protection.
+But it is still available because there is still `n + m -1` corresponding zip files.

 #### Identify damaged files due to a disk failure